-2.3.2.2.1.Ventilation
+2.3.2.2.1.
+Ventilation

 The CMR Facility ventilation system moves air at a rate of nearly 100,000 cubic-feet-perminute (cfm) through each laboratory wing.
-The average air change rate in a laboratory is approximately 15 air changes per hour, but this varies depending on the use of the laboratory.
+The average air change rate in a laboratory is Approximately 15 air changes per hour, but this varies depending on the use of the laboratory.

 Ventilation systems in the wings are independent.
 The HVAC systems supply 100% outside air to the laboratories, offices, attic spaces, and basement areas.
 Except for the Administration Wing, the systems operate in a single pass-through mode without recirculation.
-Drawing R7172, Sheets M59-M63 (in Attachment I at the end of this chapter) represents the supply and exhaust systems for Wings 2, 3, 4, 5, and 7 except for the type of filtering system used in the exhaust.
-The exhaust systems for Wings I and 9 and the Administration Wing are described separately.
-Descriptions of all the fan systems are included in "Los Alamos National Laboratory CMR Facility As Builts," SM-29, TA-3 and "Test, Adjusting, and Balancing Report," Phase I and Phase II (Energy Masters Corporation, 1991 and 1992).
+The exhaust systems for Wings 1 and 9 and the Administration Wing are described separately.
+Descriptions of all the fan systems are included in "Los Alamos National Laboratory CMR Facility As-Builts," SM-29, TA-3 and "Test, Adjusting, and Balancing Report," Phase I and Phase II (Energy Masters Corporation, 1991 and 1992).

-The main vault was designed and constructed in 1986 to the requirements of DOE Order 6430.
-1, General Design Criteria.
+The main vault was designed and constructed in 1986 to the requirements of DOE Order 6430.1, General Design Criteria.
 The main vault is a reinforced concrete structure with three separate storage areas and an entry vestibule that is accessed from the basement corridor.
 Two Class V vault doors control access; the door to the vault is insulated to the equivalent of a 2-hour fire-resistive rating.

 The HVAC system for the main vault is completely independent of the building ventilation systems.
 The main vault is supplied with 100% outside air to provide seven air changes per hour (about 1200 CFM).
 Supply air is filtered through a pre-filter, then through dual HEPA filters.
-Approximately 1300 cfm of air through an exhaust stack.
+Approximately 1300 cfm of air is exhausted above the CMR Building through an exhaust stack.
 Exhaust air is filtered through a pre-filter, then through dual HEPA filters.
 An alarm panel located outside the main vault near the entrance alarms when the filters are dirty or clogged or when either supply or exhaust fans fail.

-The Ventilation system in Wing 9 is a stand alone system.
+The Ventilation system in Wing 9 is a stand-alone system.

-2.3.2.2.Off-gas Monitoring
+2.3.2.2.2.
+Off-gas Monitoring